How producer and engineer Adam Moseley built a legacy that started at London’s legendary Trident Studios to working with today’s hardware and plugins

 That innovative, experimental approach was what lured the Beatles away from Abbey Road to record several tracks for their legendary self-titled White Album at Trident, including “Hey Jude” and “Martha My Dear.”
 Not only did the extra tracks allow them more room for overdubbing, Moseley says, “but also it was freer and less restricted than Abbey Road.”

-Following the Fab Four’s lead, a bevy of influential artists recorded landmark albums at Trident Studios in the early 70s—David Bowie made “Space Oddity,” “Hunky Dory,” and “Ziggy Stardust,” Marc Bolan brought T. Rex to life, Elton John came onto the scene, Genesis began making hits, Lou Reed recorded “Transformer,” Carly Simon, Harry Nilsson, John and Yoko, George Harrison, Peter Gabriel and many more.
+Following the Fab Four’s lead, a bevy of influential artists recorded landmark albums at Trident Studios in the early 70s—David Bowie made “Space Oddity,” “Hunky Dory,” and “Ziggy Stardust,” Marc Bolan brought T. Rex to life, Elton John came onto the scene, Genesis began making hits, Lou Reed recorded “Transformer,” and other iconic artists like Carly Simon, Harry Nilsson, John and Yoko, George Harrison, Peter Gabriel, and many more joined the ranks.

 Paul McCartney even brought a young, aspiring guitarist friend to Trident, scoring the unknown band free demo time during the studio’s off-hours in the early morning.
 That band was Queen, and went on to to sign to Trident and record its first five albums there, with Trident’s owner, Norman Sheffield, as their manager.

-The engineers and producers who made those epic albums—guys like Ken Scott, Tony Visconti, Roy Thomas Baker, Dave Hentschell, John Anthony and Gus Dudgeon, became the “forefathers of the Trident way.”.
-For several years, Moseley worked closely under the wing of Mike Stone, who had just been promoted to tape op assistant when Queen came into the studio in 1972.
+The engineers and producers who made those epic albums—guys like Ken Scott, Tony Visconti, Roy Thomas Baker, Dave Hentschel, John Anthony, and Gus Dudgeon, —became the “forefathers of the Trident way.”
+For several years, Moseley worked closely under the wing of Mike Stone, who also started out as a teaboy then worked his way up to tape op/assistant just before Queen came into the studio in 1972.
 Since no one else wanted to cut demos at 2 a.m., the task fell on Stone—who went on to become the band’s acclaimed engineer.
-Mike, as all others, started as a Trident teaboy.

 After sessions ended, Moseley tinkered with the gear to understand why Stone asked for certain settings.
 Through keen observation, trial, and error, Moseley slowly trained his ears to hear the nuanced differences each piece of equipment produced.